-After two years of operation, the storage pit has operated according to the expectations
+After two years of operation, the storage pit has operated according to the expectations, The experience gained from solving problems with penetrating water into the insulation has been used in the next projects.

 Today Vojens is known to be the solar city number one.
 The local consumer-owned district heating company Vojens Fjernvarme is in 2014/2015 in the process of establishing the world largest solar heating plant (70,000 m2) and the world largest underground thermal storage pit (200,000 m3).